Joe Kelly (pitcher): 2018

 Early in the 2018 season, in an April 11 game against the New York Yankees at Fenway Park, Kelly hit Tyler Austin with a pitch, following a slide by Austin in which he was accused of spiking infielder Brock Holt.
 Austin charged Kelly and started a bench-clearing brawl; four players, including Kelly, were ejected.
 This was Kelly's first career ejection.
-On April 12, Kelly was suspended by MLB for six games and fined an undisclosed amount; he subsequently appealed, allowing him to continue playing until the appeal process completed.
-On April 26, Kelly's appeal was denied, meaning that his suspension would take effect from that point on.
+On April 12, Kelly was suspended by MLB for six games and fined an undisclosed amount.
 During his suspension, Kelly watched a game from the bleacher seats at Fenway Park.
 He appeared in a career high 73 games for the Red Sox, finishing with a 4.39 ERA in 65 2/3 innings.
 In the postseason, Kelly made nine appearances, pitching 11 1/3 innings while allowing one earned run and striking out 13.
 He was the winning pitcher, in relief, of Game 4 of the World Series, as the Red Sox defeated the Los Angeles Dodgers in five games.